umernalla/pywstestclient/README.md

 Python Websocket API Test Client

 Python example that uses the Refinitiv Websocket interface to facilitate the consumption of realtime data.
-This example is meant to be a simplistic version of the commandline rmdstestclient test tool
+This example is meant to be a simplistic version of the 'rmdstestclient' tool

 Mandatory arguments:
   -S SERVICE         service name to request from (default: None)

 Optional arguments:
   -h, --help         show this help message and exit
-  -H HOST            hostname / ip of server (default: ads1)
+  -H HOST            hostname of ADS server or EDP endpoint (default: ads1)
+  -ah AUTHHOSTNAME   authorization server hostname (default: api.edp.thomsonreuters.com)
-  -p PORT            port of the server (default: 15000)
+  -p PORT            port of the ADS server or EDP (default: 15000)
+  -ap AUTHPORT       port of the authorisation server (default: 443)
   -u USER            login user name (default: your local os username)
+  -pw PASSWORD       Specify EDP user password to connect to EDP (default: None)
   -pos POSITION      application position (default: your local IP address)
   -aid APPID         application Identifier (default: 256)
   -items ITEMLIST    comma-separated list of RICs (default: None)